TheMinefighter/PropertyOrFieldInfo/docs/CodingDoc.md

 if (info.CanRead) {
 	Console.WriteLine("I can read this!");
 ```
-If thats the case and it is static read it´s value
+If that's the case and it is static read it´s value
 ```
 	if (info.IsStatic) {
 		Console.WriteLine("It is static and it´s value is "+